Ray D'Arcy

 Raymond Michael D'Arcy (born 1 September 1964) is an Irish television and radio presenter.

 D'Arcy came to prominence in the 1990s with a television career on RTÉ, presenting children's television on The Den, a quiz show called Blackboard Jungle and the youth music show 2Phat.
 In the 2000s he presented television coverage of The Rose of Tralee beauty pageant each August for four consecutive years until 2010.
+He hosted a number of television programmes with RTÉ and UTV during the 2000s and 2010s, including The Ray D'Arcy Show from 2015-2019.

-D'Arcy once presented a self-titled weekday morning radio programme on the Denis O'Brien-owned Today FM.
+D'Arcy presented a self-titled weekday morning radio programme on Today FM from 1998 to 2014.
 His professional partner on that show, Jenny Kelly, became his wife on 24 August 2013 and they have two children.

-D'Arcy rejoined RTÉ in 2015.
+D'Arcy rejoined RTÉ Radio, hosting a show on RTÉ Radio 1 from 2015 to 2025.

-RTÉ announced that D'Arcy was "not part of our future plans" and the end of his radio programme in October 2025.

 Early life

 D'Arcy was born into a working-class family of nine with one earner, his father, a non-commissioned officer, in Tipperary in 1964.
 His grandmother died at the age of 54 from lung cancer when D'Arcy was 11.

 Always into his music and his broadcasting, D'Arcy began discoing in 1979 at the age of 15.
 He attended Trinity College Dublin, to take a degree in psychology, and graduated in 1985.